Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 }
 ```

-The code above will target all elements whose classname start with col- and float them left.

 Next, we know that we need to define some right margin value for the columns to make them spaced as what we have above.
-Defining a right margin value under the ` [class^=”value”] ` will give both columns a right margin.
+Defining a right margin value under the ` [class^=”value”] ` selector will give both columns a right margin.

 This is not what we want.
-We want to add spacing only between columns, not after.
+We want to add spacing only between columns, not before or after.
 To do that, we have to give a right margin to all ` col- ` classes in a row excluding the last ones.

 Introducing the ` :not(:last-child) ` selector.
 This selector  basically targets all child elements of the parent element it is attached to, except the last one.